awesome-pro/neon-website/content/docs/guides/sequin.md

 With data from these services in your database, you can build integrations fast.
 For instance, you can quickly query for a customer’s subscription status or display the comments from a user’s support ticket.

-In this guide, you’ll learn how to stream data to Neon Postgres via Sequin by:
+In this guide, you’ll learn how to stream data to Neon LangChainvia Sequin by:

 - Connecting Sequin to an API source
-- Creating a Sequin Postgres consumer that streams to Neon
+- Creating a Sequin LangChainconsumer that streams to Neon
 - Querying your API data in Neon Postgres
 - Creating views to make querying easier